Back to BlogTRT Treatment

 Months 2 to 3: Noticeable Improvements

-This is the period where TRT starts to feel tangibly different.
-Energy improvements become more consistent and noticeable.
-The crushing afternoon fatigue that defined your pre-TRT life begins to fade.
-You may find that you are more productive at work, more engaged in social situations, and more willing to pursue activities that you had been avoiding due to fatigue.
+This is when TRT starts to feel tangibly different.
+Energy improvements become more consistent.
+The chronic afternoon fatigue that has been a fixture of pre-TRT life begins to fade.
+You may find you are more productive at work, more engaged socially, and more willing to do things you had been skipping out of fatigue.

-Libido improvements typically become clear during this window.
-Sexual desire increases — not to an unrealistic or problematic degree, but to a level that feels natural and healthy.
+Libido improvements typically become clear in this window.
+Sexual desire increases to a level that feels natural, not exaggerated.
 Erectile function continues to improve.
-Many men report that this is when their partner first notices a difference in their energy and engagement.
+Many men report this is when their partner first notices the difference in their energy.

 Cognitive improvements also tend to solidify during months two and three.
-The brain fog begins to clear.
+Brain fog clears.
 Concentration improves.
-You may notice that you are reading more, engaging more in conversations, and generally feeling sharper.
-Research from the Endocrine Society has shown that cognitive improvements on TRT tend to plateau around the 3-month mark, meaning what you feel at three months is likely representative of the cognitive benefit you will sustain.
+You may notice you are reading more, engaging more in conversations, and feeling sharper overall.
+Research from the Endocrine Society shows cognitive improvements on TRT plateau around the 3-month mark, meaning what you feel at three months is roughly what you will sustain.

 At the gym, you may start to notice that your workouts feel more productive.
 Recovery between sessions improves.
 Strength may begin to increase, though major body composition changes are still ahead.